Standardized Interpretable Fairness Measures for Continuous Risk Scores: Generalization to continuous risk scores

 \subsection{Positive and negative components of the score bias}

 Unlike a classifier bias, a score bias does not have to be overall positive or negative for a particular group.
 Instead, there may be thresholds at which one group is disadvantaged and others at which the opposing group is disadvantaged.
 To further analyze the bias, we can decompose the total bias into a positive and a negative component (positive and negative from the point of view of the chosen disadvantaged group, here $b$).
-For this purpose, the classifier bias is divided into a positive and a negative part for each threshold This allows to derive a decomposition of both score bias types into two components:
+For this purpose, the classifier bias is divided into a positive and a negative part for each threshold